 According to my calculations, our annual colonoscopy bill in the United States is $60 billion.
 While doing research last year for our book, I learned that the risk of dying of colon cancer is 7% in the United States.
 So my question is this:

 If the risk of dying of colon cancer was less than 1%, would we still have a $60 billion industry to screen for it?
 I think not.

 It’s all about the risk.
 If the risk goes down, there is less need for screening, and the business gets smaller.
 How do we make the risk go down?
 We have known for many years about entire cultures of people who eat mostly whole plants their entire lives—and their risk of having cancer of any kind approaches zero.

 So in 2002, I shifted to a diet whereby I derive over 80% of my daily calories from whole plants.
 In doing so, I believe that I have greatly lowered my risk of colon cancer and all other chronic diseases at the same time.
-Sadly, the average American gets less than 10% of their calories that Nature intended for us to eat.
+Sadly, the average American gets less than 10% of their calories from foods that Nature intended for us to eat.

 Risk of injury.
 There is one other risk that I should mention–the risk of suffering injury or even death as a result of the procedure.
-According to my research, this happens to over 60,000 times per year (less than 1/2 of one percent) in the USA.
+According to my research, this happens over 60,000 times per year (less than 1/2 of one percent) in the USA.
 Some of them report for the procedure perfectly healthy and leave the clinic with a perforated colon that must be repaired.
 And some never leave the clinic alive.